 Oak Ridge National Laboratory (ORNL) Faculty Liaison

-Professor Valentine received a B.S. in mechanical engineering from Purdue University in 2004 and a Ph.D. in mechanical engineering from UC Berkeley in 2010.
-In 2010 he joined the faculty in the Mechanical Engineering Department at Vanderbilt University.
-Prof. Valentine’s past and current work includes the development of negative index optical metamaterials, optical cloaks, dielectric metamaterials, and hot electron devices.
-His work was selected by Time Magazine as one of the “Top 10 Scientific Discoveries in 2008”.
-At Vanderbilt he has received an NSF CAREER Award and the Office of Naval Research Young Investigator Award as well as the Chancellor’s Award for Research.
+Professor Jason Valentine received a B.S. in mechanical engineering from Purdue University in 2004 and a Ph.D. in mechanical engineering from UC Berkeley in 2010.
+That same year he joined the faculty in the Mechanical Engineering Department at Vanderbilt University.
+Valentine’s past and current work includes the development of negative index optical metamaterials, optical cloaks, dielectric metamaterials, and hot electron devices.
+His work was selected by Time Magazine as one of the “Top 10 Scientific Discoveries in 2008.”
+At Vanderbilt he has received an NSF CAREER Award and the Office of Naval Research Young Investigator Award, as well as the Chancellor’s Award for Research.

 As faculty liaison, Valentine works closely with Vanderbilt faculty, the Office of the Provost, university deans and the Vanderbilt University Medical Center leadership to advance key research themes that align with both Vanderbilt and ORNL priorities.

 Jason Valentine can be contacted via email at firstname.lastname@example.org or by phone at (615) 875-5508.

 Richard H. Willis, Senior Associate Dean for the Faculty at the Vanderbilt University Owen Graduate School of Management and Anne Marie and Thomas B. Walker, Jr., Professor of Accounting, serves as an Associate Provost for the Office of the Vice Provost for Research and Innovation.